oussema286/fordead_package/docs/Tutorial/03_decline_detection.md

 #### Step 3 : Detecting anomalies by comparing the vegetation index and its predicted value

 For each SENTINEL date not used for training, the actual vegetation index is compared to the vegetation index predicted from the model calculated in the previous step.
 If the difference exceeds a threshold, in the expected direction in case of anomaly, an anomaly is detected.
-For example, the CRSWIR goes up as stands suffer bark beetle attacks, so only high CRSWIR anomalies are registered.
+For example, the CRSWIR goes up as stands suffer bark beetle attacks, so only CRSWIR values higher than the norm are registered as anomalies.
 The pixel's state is only considered changed if three successive anomalies are detected, confirming them.
 This allows to ignore one time events of anomalies due to an imperfect mask, or temporary climatic events.
 If after anomalies have been confirmed, the pixel has three successive dates without anomalies, it returns to normal state.
 This allows the algorithm to auto-correct false detections based on new Sentinel-2 data, for example in the case of a drought period lasting long enough to get more than three successive anomalies.

 As an example, the following graph shows the time series of the vegetation index along with the threshold for anomaly detection, and the date of detection :